marshmallow-code/flask-smorest/docs/pagination.rst

 The view function gets default values for the pagination parameters, as well as a maximum value for ``page_size``.
+If the parameters are coming from another source (for example JSON), you can set the location from which to load them via the ``location`` argument to the decorator

 Those default values are defined as